-When a student's absence for personal illness exceeds four consecutive days, the student shall present a statement from a physician or health clinic verifying the illness or other condition requiring the student's extended absence from school.
+Within the first two days of returning to school, a student absent for personal illness for more than four consecutive days shall present a statement from a physician or health clinic verifying the illness or other condition requiring the student's extended absence from school.
 Otherwise, the student's absence may be considered unexcused and, if so, would be considered to be in violation of compulsory attendance laws.